ridhamdave/simple-rag-poc/README.md

 ---

-**DaveMind - Made with ❤️ by Ridham Dave using React, Node.js, and Google Gemini AI**
+**DaveMind - Made with ❤️ by Ridham Dave using React, Node.js, and Google Gemini 2.0 Flash-Lite AI**